nethesis/tancredi/docs/API.md

 ## Phone variables inheritance

-During the provisioning files generation each of the above entities acts like a variables *scope*.
-A variable value is generally defined by the *most specific scope rule*, in the following order:
+The entities discussed above acts like a variables *scope* during the generation of provisioning files (see [Tancredi template files](./templates) for more details).
+A variable value is generally defined by the *most specific scope rule*.
+It goes from the most general to the most specific scope, in the following order:

-1. phone
+1. defaults
 2. model
-3. defaults
+3. phone

-If the most specific *scope* does not define a variable the next one is considered.
-Thus a variable value can be **inherited** from the general scope to the specific one.
+A variable value can be **inherited** from the general scope to the specific one.
+If the specific scope does not define a variable the value from the previous scope is considered.

 ## Media types